 Getting medical records can be difficult.
 The legal requirements for storing them vary from state to state—meaning that your records could soon be destroyed.
 Court filings must follow guidelines set forth by trained court officials.
 It can be a challenge when you’re suffering already.

-A big company like Monsanto, which manufactures Roundup, will have experienced lawyers on their side.
+Big companies like Monsanto, which manufactures Roundup, and Monsanto’s parent company, Bayer, will have experienced lawyers on their side.
 Hiring McIntyre’s experienced lawyers will give you your own experienced legal team and level the playing field.

 What is a contingency fee?

 When a lawyer works on a “contingency fee” basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
 If there are no rewards from your Roundup case, you don’t pay the lawyer.
 We get paid if, and only if, you do.

 The clock is ticking on your right to file a Roundup lawsuit.
 The specific statute of limitations for Roundup lawsuits depends on the state where you live.
 We can find out what it is for you.
 The most important thing to know: If you think you have a case, you should contact us right away.

 What compensation can I get from a Roundup lawsuit?